 A function identifier can be passed by reference as a VAR, VARS, CONST, or CONSTS parameter.
-The function's local variable is passed, so the call must occur in the function's body or in a procedure or function declared with the function.
+The local variable of the function is passed, so the call must occur in the function body or in a procedure or function declared with the function.

 The value returned by a function designator can also be passed, like any expression, as a CONST or CONSTS parameter.
-Like any expression passed by reference, the function designator should be enclosed in parentheses, as follows:
+Like any expression passed by reference, the function designator should be enclosed in parentheses as follows:

-PROCEDURE WRITE_ANSWER (CONSTS A: INTEGER); BEGIN WRITELN ('THE ANSWER IS ,' A) END; FUNCTION ANSWER: INTEGER; BEGIN ANSWER := 42; WRITE_ANSWER (ANSWER); {Pass reference to local variable.} END; PROCEDURE HITCH_HIKE; BEGIN WRITE_ANSWER ((ANSWER)) {Call ANSWER, assign to temporary variable, pass reference to temporary variable.}
+'''

+PROCEDURE WRITE_ANSWER (CONSTS A: INTEGER);

+BEGIN

+WRITELN ('THE ANSWER IS ,' A)

+END:

+FUNCTION ANSWER: INTEGER:

+BEGIN

+ANSWER := 42:

+WRITE_ANSWER (ANSWER); {Pass reference to local}

+END:

+{variable.}

+PROCEDURE HITCH_HIKE;

+BEGIN

+WRITE_ANSWER ((ANSWER)) {Call ANSWER, assign to }

+END:

+{temporary variable, pass

+reference to temporary

+variable.}

+'''